chirag80/coronavirus-tracker/README.md

 # coronavirus-tracker
-This react/next.js app is developed as part of my learning.
+This react/next.js app is developed as part of my learning of some new features of React/Next.js

 App is deployed on netlify - https://covid19-tracker.netlify.com/